sveltia/sveltia-cms/README.md

 - Some servers and frameworks remove the trailing slash from the CMS URL (`/admin`) depending on the configuration.
 In such cases, the config file is loaded from a root-relative URL (`/admin/config.yml`) instead of a regular relative URL (`./config.yml` = `/config.yml`) that results in a 404 Not Found error[^107].
 - Supports a [JSON configuration file](#providing-a-json-configuration-file) that can be generated for bulk or complex collections[^60].
-- The application renders within the dimensions of a [custom mount element](https://decapcms.org/docs/custom-mounting/), if it exists[^109].
+- The application renders within the dimensions of a [custom mount element](https://decapcms.org/docs/custom-mounting/), if exists[^109].

 ### Better backend support